megamattzilla/concord-ansible-waf/README.md

 The included concord.yml file will instruct concord to run the associated ansible playbook to one or more Big-IP instances.

 The ansible playbooks can be run without concord, but you would need to supply the proper variables and ansible flags which concord is doing for us.
 Concord just runs `ansible-playbook` command under the hood with appropriate flags so 100% of the ansible functionality is possible without concord.

+Ansible will import a number of Big-IP configuration items which will be hosted in a git repo.
+For demo purposes, the following repo is available for reference: https://github.com/megamattzilla/f5PublicConfigCommon

 **Current Import Playbooks:**
 ```bash